instadw/instadwell-blog/_posts/2025-10-22-how-to-find-safe-pgs-spaces-in-hyderabad.md

 These are premium localities.
 If your budget allows, PGs here come with better amenities and comfort.

-* For example: AG Living Spaces Banjarahills offers a safe neighbourhood PG with modern amenities. ([Magicbricks][9])
+* For example: AG Living Spaces Banjarahills offers a safe neighbourhood PG with modern amenities.
   Pros: Great lifestyle, high safety, well known area.
   Cons: Higher rent; may be overkill if you primarily care about budget.

 ### 5.4 Emerging Areas & Affordable Alternatives

 If your budget is tighter or you don’t mind slightly longer commute, you can consider areas somewhat outside the main hubs.
-Many PG listing sites mention areas like Miyapur, Manikonda etc. For example: There are PGs for boys & girls in Manikonda, Khajaguda etc. ([SquareYards][10])
+Many PG listing sites mention areas like Miyapur, Manikonda etc. For example: There are PGs for boys & girls in Manikonda, Khajaguda etc.
 These can provide value if you ensure connectivity and safety.

 ---

-## 6. Step-by-Step Checklist: How to Shortlist & Finalise a PG
+## **Step-by-Step Checklist: How to Shortlist & Finalise a PG**

 Here is a practical step-by-step process to help you navigate the search and move in.